-Randomisation form
+Randomisation forms

 The (main) Randomisation form (shown below) was completed by trained study staff.
 It collected baseline information about the participant (including demographics, COVID-19 history, comorbidities and suitability for the study treatments) and availability of the study treatments.
 Once completed and electronically signed, the treatment allocation was displayed.
+A second Randomisation form was completed for any children entering these comparisons.

-The following modifications were made to the Randomisation form during the trial:
+The following modifications pertinent to children with PIMS-TS were made to the Randomisation forms during the trial: